 4 individuals from among the Council’s members who were appointed by the legislature

-These 4 individuals will include 2 from members who were appointed by the House of Representatives and 2 who were appointed by the Senate
+These 4 individuals will include 2 members appointed by the House of Representatives and 2 who were appointed by the Senate

-Members who were appointed by the legislature will choose these 4 individuals
+Legislative appointments will run concurrently with the term limits of the appointing body.
+Steering Committee members selected from the House appointees and Senate appointees will be therefore step down (or seek re-appointment) every three years, one year apart.

-In addition, on a regular basis, the Steering Committee will convene the co-chairs of the Subcommittees to ensure cross-fertilization and coordination among the Subcommittees and relevant state agencies.
+Legislative members will be selected by and voted on by the Councilors from the appointing body.
+As an example, Senate appointed Councilors will select and vote on Senate Steering Committee members.

-The Steering Committee will act in service of the Council, organizing the work, but not controlling it.
+In addition, the Steering Committee will periodically convene the co-chairs of the Subcommittees to ensure cross-fertilization and coordination among the Subcommittees and relevant state agencies.

 Role of the Subcommittees

 To achieve the Council’s mandate, the GWSA establishes four Subcommittees and charges them to “assist with preparing the [Climate Action] Plan and carry out other duties.”
 The four Subcommittees specifically identified in §591(c) of the GWSA are: